Kapendev/odin-kore-library/README.md

 The standard library of the [ODIN programming language](https://dlang.org/).
 It provides data structures and functions that work without garbage collection, offering precise memory control.
+This is among the largest ODIN codebases to date.

 ## Documentation